KenSaville/Variant-Caller/README.md

 SRR: SRR19576437 ( asequencing run of Mt isolates from elephants)

 These examples were eseentially chosen at random just to test the workflow.

+The CLI code underlying the workflow was adapted from the biostar handbook:  https://www.biostarhandbook.com/